w3c/wai-intro-atag/content/social-media.md

   </ul>
 </div>

 people who interact with social platforms have different abilities.
-Some require to read content at a different pace.
+Some need to read content at a different pace.
 Your tool should allow them to decide how they want to process the new content that appears.

 ### Everyone can Create Accessible Social Experiences

 <p class="persona"><strong>Persona: </strong>
-  Ilona is the director of a rural school.
+  Enhamed is a journalist.
 </p>
 <div class="quotes">
   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        I want to add some charts in our existing courses but I am not sure how accessible they are for our children with disabilities.
+        I get complains that the links I post are not accessible.
+I can't do anything about it, my tool does not allow me to change their text.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        Whenever I add a chart to the course, I get a warning that it may require an alternative text and I get guidance on how to include it.
+        When I add a link, I can change its texts so that it is clear what the link is about.
       </q></span></p>
     </li>
   </ul>
 </div>

-People who need to improve accessibility of existing materials need a tool that can create accessible content and that provides guidance on how to fix potential accessibility issues.
+People who post to social media need to be able to create accessible links.
+This includes using a clear link text that explains what the link is about.

 ## The Accessibility Standard to Help You